Adding a Local Database Cache to a Project

 You can configure applications to cache data locally by adding a .sync file to your project and configuring it by using the Configure Data Synchronization dialog box.
 You can add .sync files to projects by using the Add New Item Dialog Box.

 The following procedure provides the basic steps involved in configuring data synchronization.
-For an example that uses real data, see the Walkthrough: Creating an Occasionally Connected Application topic.
+For examples that use real data, see the Walkthrough: Creating an Occasionally Connected Application.

 To configure data synchronization